zilishen/documentation/content/nms/admin-guides/access-control/oidc-keycloak.md

 ## Configure NGINX Management Suite to use Keycloak {#configure-nms}

-- Obtain the secret from Keycloak and set it as an environment variable on your NGINX Management Suite instance.
+- Copy the secret from Keycloak and set it as an environment variable on your NGINX Management Suite instance.

     On the Keycloak user interface: